chris-galbraith-gw/english-numerals/README-ChrisGalbraith.md

 # Notes on the task

+## Installation

+- Run `npm i` and then `npm test` in order to run the jest test suite that works through a few examples.

+- You can edit the first test input to check whichever number you like from -999 million to 999 million

 ## Finding a solution

 - First approach to the problem was to spend time-gated 30 minutes browsing other solutions online.